Microsoft Five Forces Analysis & Recommendations (Porter Model)

 Competitive Rivalry or Competition with Microsoft (Strong Force)

 Microsoft needs to effectively compete to remain successful.
 This aspect of the Five Forces analysis determines the effects of firms on each other and the related conditions of the industry environment.
-In the case of Microsoft, the following external factors and their intensities exert the strong force of competition against the company:
+In the case of Microsoft, the following external factors contribute to the strong force of competition against the company:

 • High diversity of firms (strong force)

 Moderate switching costs have a corresponding moderate influence on Microsoft’s business.
 For example, customers have a moderate tendency to shift to other firms’ products.
-While such shifting is not easy, companies upgrading their systems could opt to use computer hardware and software products from Microsoft’s competitors.
+While such shifting is not easy, customers upgrading their systems could opt to use products from Microsoft’s competitors, including Apple, Google (Alphabet), Amazon, IBM, and Samsung.
 On the other hand, the high aggressiveness of firms leads to a strong force that significantly affects the company’s industry environment.
 These technology firms are aggressive in terms of their rate of innovation and their marketing campaigns.
 Microsoft must also consider the strong force based on the high diversity of firms.
 For example, the company must innovate products that compete based on a wide variety of features present in other firms’ products.
 In this aspect of the Five Forces analysis of Microsoft, external factors support the strong force of competitive rivalry, which is a priority issue in strategic decision-making.

 Bargaining Power of Microsoft’s Customers/Buyers (Moderate Force)

 Microsoft needs to continue satisfying customers, who significantly determine the company’s performance.
 The impact of customers or consumers on the information technology industry environment is evaluated in this aspect of the Five Forces analysis.
-Microsoft must respond to the moderate force of the bargaining power of customers, based on the following external factors and their intensities:
+Microsoft must respond to the moderate force of the bargaining power of customers, based on the following external factors:

 • Low substitute availability (weak force)